sc0tt/Phergie_Casino/README.md

 =====
 Using it is pretty easy, add 'Casino' in your configuration file under the plugins to load, add the configuration options mentioned below, and then restart your bot.
-He should join the channels you specified.
+He work in the channels you specified (He does not autojoin them.
+Use another plugin for that :P).
 This script is meant to be run in a moderated channel, requiring voice for users to speak.
 It has spam protection built in so that users can only speak once per 3 seconds

 Configuration
 =============
-Before using this Casino plugin you will need to setup a database (I have only tested this with PostgreSQL.
+Before using this Casino plugin you will need to setup a database (I have only tested this with PostgreSQL but it should not be hard to port to MySQL.

 The database structure dump has been provided, but you will need to edit the last four lines with the name of the database user that will be accessing the